Aidan’s Christmas Dinner Project

 The project has proved so successful that hampers are also gifted to families in the neighbouring Trevor Mann Baby Unit (TMBU).
 For the first time this year, they will be given to families in the Special Care Baby Unit (SCBU) at the Princess Royal Hospital in Haywards Heath.

 The hampers contain practical treats for parents such as; tea, coffee, a cafetiere, homemade mince pies, brownies, Christmas pudding, and hand cream.
 Christmas dinner is even prepared and cooked by volunteers for families on site.
-The project’s founder, Lucy, who now works as our Challenge Events Fundraising Manager, explains more…
+The project’s founder, Lucy, explains more…

 Providing festive hampers for parents